Amur sturgeon: Description

 Comparison of morphological traits between Amur sturgeon (Sinosturio schrenckii), kaluga (Sinosturio dauricus), and their intermediate hybrids that can be found in the Amur river system.

 Amur sturgeon are massive fish that can grow to a length of 3 meters, and achieve a weight of up to 190 kilograms, though known hybrids between the Amur sturgeon and the kaluga, a much larger species also of genus Sinosturio present in the Amur, can be found with a maximum length of 1.9 meters and a weight of 70 kilograms.
 Being this size, these fish have 32-47 lateral scutes, 7-9 ventral scutes, and 11-17 dorsal scutes that can be found in two distinct color morphs of grey and brown, with brown morphs being the more rare of the two.
 Each of their scutes can be found with spines in the center, and of the 11-17 dorsal scutes present the first dorsal scute is the largest.
 Sinosturio schrenckii shares many traits with other Western Pacific species within its genus, most notably being a large compressed snout, small barbels, multiple dermal skin ossifications covering the body, and a laterodorsal row of scutes.
 However, the Amur sturgeon lacks a lateroventral band and a fontanel in between the frontal bones that can be found in many species within Sinusturio.
 This species has very large pectoral fins and a long caudal peduncle that lacks oblique scale rows.
-The dorsal fins can range from having 38-53 fin rays while the anal fins range from 20-32 fin rays.
+The dorsal fins can range from having 38-53 fin rays while the anal fins range from 20 to 32 fin rays.

 Hybrids between Amur sturgeon and kaluga are characterized by the presence of intermediate characteristics between the two species and a maximum weight of 1.9 meters and weight of 90 kilograms, these hybrids look different from their parent species to the point of being originally considered a distinct species.